manuel12/automation-practice/README.md

 The [Automation Practice](http://www.automationpractice.pl/) website is a full-fledged website built for automation practice purposes.

-This project aims to showcase the test process used on Automation Practice including the creation of test documentation, such as _user stories_ and the different _test types_ and _test cases_ derived from them, including e2e, functional, performance, accessibility and visual tests.
+This project aims to showcase the test process used on Automation Practice including the creation of test documentation, such as user stories and the different test cases derived from them.
+The tests include functional and e2e tests.
+As well as different test types accessibility, performance and visual tests.

 It implements all such tests cases using the Cypress testing framework.